Checkout Optimization: 20 Best Ways to Recover Lost Sales

 But multi-page checkouts have advantages, too.
 For example, they can make it easier to track conversion bottlenecks at different stages of the checkout flow.

-You may also be able to display information more clearly on several pages rather than squashing everything onto one page.
+You may also be able to display information more clearly on several pages rather than squashing everything onto 1 page.

-In the end, the solution is to test and see which version works better for your customers.
+In the end, the solution is to test your checkout process and see which version works better for your customers.

 13. Optimize Your Checkout Button

-Your call to action is an essential part of checkout page optimization.
-This is usually on a button and will include text like “buy now”, “place your order” or, simply, “checkout”.
+Your call-to-action (CTA) is an essential part of checkout page optimization.
+Your checkout CTA is usually a button and will include text like “Buy Now,” “Place Your Order,” or “Check Out.”

-Whatever the wording, it’s important to make your checkout button stand out, so customers can complete their purchase at any time.
+Whatever the wording, your checkout button must stand out and be easy to spot, so customers can complete their purchase at any time.
+Learn more about making your CTA stand out in our guide to choosing the best button color.

 SeedProd landing page creation tool homepage-min

-SeedProd is the best drag and drop landing page builder for WordPress.
+SeedProd is the best drag-and-drop page builder for WordPress.
 With this tool, you can easily create sales pages, product pages, email optin pages, coming soon pages, checkout pages, and more.

 seedprod add to cart button